 Waikiki is, in fairness, the most popular part of the city.
 But, for good reason.
 It’s lined with beaches perfect for tanning, surfing, and swimming (with protected beaches for kids!).
 The beaches and streets are lined with hotels ranging from 5* luxury to budget-friendly backpacker hostels.
 There are tons of bars, restaurants, and cute little shops for some local products and souvenirs.
 Basically, Waikiki has it all.
 Plus, it’s super convenient.

 Convenience is a huge part of why I chose to stay in Waikiki.
 My flights were very late so it made it easy to get to/from hotel to airport safely.
-As a solo traveller in Hawaii, I also chose to use public transit and rely on day tours (including swimming with wild dolphins!) which was also easiest from Waikiki.
+As a solo traveller in Hawaii, I also chose to use public transit and rely on day tours which were also easiest from Waikiki.
 Plus, it’s by the beach which is what I wanted.

 Yes, it’s busy.
 Yes, it feels like a big city rather than a quiet tropical island.
 However, it’s fun.
 There are a number of options for different budgets and it’s incredibly convenient.
 If you are a solo traveller, travelling with family, or even just a first time visitor to the island, I would argue that Waikiki might be the best place to stay in Oahu.

 Insider tip: if you choose to stay in Honolulu because it’s so central and convenient but don’t love the idea of staying on the Waikiki strip, go down a bit further closer to Diamond Head.
 This is still very central but it’s a bit quieter.

 Looking for some recommendations for accommodation in Waikiki?